 Our conversation went on over the coming weeks.
 Sometimes we just asked each other more about our lives, and sometimes we dived deep into the nitty gritty of our families.
 We imagined secret affairs and adoptions and immigration stories of all kinds.

 My mom's parents do live in England, but they were displaced german jews and relocated from Germany after WWII.
 My dad's dad still lives in Scotland and he has three children, my dad, my Uncle Mark and my Aunt Kirsten.
-My uncle Mark actually lived in Toronto for a while during the Vietnam war-- pretty sure he was dodging the draft.
+My uncle Mark actually lived in Toronto for a while.

 The only new thought that has crossed my mind today is that my maternal grandfather fought in WWI and would have been in Europe for a few years at that time.
 Does that somehow play into it?
 This is kind of exciting! take care, David